Branding ESG for Advancing A Circular Economy & Sustainable Fashion

-- standard laptop or desktop with latest browser & streaming video
+- Standard laptop or desktop with latest browser & streaming video

-- built-in video & speaker capabilities
+- Built-in video & speaker capabilities

 *If you think you are eligible for the 10% Alumni Discount, please complete the Alumni Verification Form prior to registration in order to receive your discount code.

-- How branding sustainability increases brand value and market caps
+- Increase brand value and market caps

 - Earn a certificate from FIT/SUNY, a world renowned college of art and design, business and technology